 In my experience, deciding on what pound test you need with braided must be more precise.
-With monofilament, you can catch a 10-pound trout with 6-pound test because of the stretch that monofilament has.
-With braided line it is different, and you should try to be more precise about what you are fishing for.
+With monofilament, you can catch a 10-pound trout with a 6-pound test because of the stretch that monofilament has.
+With a braided line, it is different, and you should try to be more precise about what you are fishing for.

 - Huge variety of weights

 - Low resistance line can be hard to tie